 Each of the Participants is responsible for the levy and collection of its taxes unless it elects to transfer the collection functions to another governmental entity.
-By September 1 of each year, or as soon thereafter as practicable, the rate of taxation is set by the board of directors of each Participant based upon the valuation of property within the Participant as of the preceding January 1.
-Taxes are due October 1, or when billed, whichever comes later, and become delinquent after January 31 of the following year.
+The rate of taxation is set by each Participant's Board of Directors, after the legally required notice has been given to owners of property within the Participant District, based upon: a) the valuation of property within the Participant District as of the preceding January 1, and b) the amount required to be raised for debt services, maintenance purposes, and authorized contractual obligations.
+Taxes are due October 1, or when billed, whichever comes later, and become delinquent if not paid before February 1 of the year following the year in which imposed.
 A delinquent tax incurs a penalty of six percent (6%) of the amount of the tax for the first calendar month it is delinquent, plus one percent (1%) for each additional month or portion of a month the tax remains unpaid prior to July 1 of the year in which it becomes delinquent.
-If the tax is not paid by July 1 of the year in which it becomes delinquent, the tax incurs a total penalty of twelve percent (12%) regardless of the number of months the tax has been delinquent and incurs an additional penalty of up to fifteen percent (15%) if imposed by the Participant.
-The delinquent tax also accrues interest at a rate of one percent (1%) for each month or portion of a month it remains unpaid.
-The Property Tax Code also makes provision for the split payment of taxes, discounts for early payment and the postponement of the delinquency date of taxes under certain circumstances.
+If the tax is not paid by July 1 of the year in which it becomes delinquent, the tax incurs a total penalty of twelve percent (12%) regardless of the number of months the tax has been delinquent and incurs an additional penalty for collection costs of an amount established by the Participants and a delinquent tax attorney.
+A delinquent tax on personal property incurs an additional penalty, in an amount established by the Participants and a delinquent tax attorney, 60 days after the date the taxes become delinquent.
+The delinquent tax accrues interest at a rate of one percent (1%) for each month or portion of a month it remains unpaid.
+The Property Tax Code makes provisions for the split payment of taxes, discounts for early payment and the postponement of the delinquency date of taxes under certain circumstances which, at the option of the Participants, may be rejected by taxing units.
+The Participants' tax collector is required to enter into an installment payment agreement with any person who is delinquent on the payment of tax on a residence homestead for payment of tax, penalties and interest, if the person requests an installment agreement and has not entered into an installment agreement with the collector in the preceding twenty-four (24) months.
+The installment agreement must provide for payments to be made in monthly installments and must extend for a period of at least twelve (12) months and no more than thirty-six (36) months.
+Additionally, the owner of a residence homestead property who is (i) sixty-five (65) years of age or older, (ii) disabled, or (iii) a disabled veteran, is entitled by law to pay current taxes on a residential homestead in installments without penalty or to defer the payment of taxes during the time of ownership.
+In the instance of tax deferral, a tax lien remains on the property and interest continue to accrue during the period of deferral.